genesiscardozo/genesiscardozo/README.md

 ### Hi there! ✨
 I'm a Visual Designer and front-end developer trainee based in Buenos Aires, Argentina.

+I'm currently working as a Remote Visual Designer and I Work with the marketing, sales, and production departments to create high-quality visual design solutions.

+Reach out: genesiscardozos@gmail.com

 ___

 #### LANGUAGES AND TOOLS: